thbrown/softball-sim/src/com/github/thbrown/softballsim/cloud/README.md

 2. If the job can not complete before the timeout, the job is transferred to a GCP compute instance.

-The job saves it's progress to a GCP storage bucket at a set interval (every 5 seconds by default).
+The job saves its progress to a GCP storage bucket at a set interval (every 5 seconds by default).

 If the compute instance is interrupted at any point while executing the job, a shutdown script on the interrupted instance will re-start the job on a new compute instance using the most recent result persisted to the GCP bucket.